r4m4dh4n1/kjv-motor/QC_ROLE_IMPLEMENTATION.md

 ## Notes:

-- QC role is focused on price management and viewing details only
+- QC role is focused on viewing QC reports and details only
-- Cannot modify or delete pembelian data
+- Cannot modify, update price, or delete pembelian data
 - Cannot create new records
-- Cannot update QC data or view QC reports
+- Cannot update QC data or view per-motor QC reports
-- Limited to Dashboard viewing and Pembelian price operations
+- Limited to Dashboard viewing and Pembelian read-only operations
 - All permissions are enforced at the UI level through the RBAC system